From the publisher of The Hound of the Baskervilles:

 Could the sudden death of Sir Charles Baskerville have been caused by the gigantic ghostly hound that is said to have haunted his family for generations?
 Arch-rationalist Sherlock Holmes characteristically dismisses the theory as nonsense.
 And, immersed in another case, he sends Dr Watson to Devon to protect the Baskerville heir and observe the suspects at close hand.
-With its atmospheric setting on the ancient, wild moorland and its savage apparition, The Hound of the Baskervilles is one of the greatest crime novels ever written.
-Rationalism is pitted against the supernatural and good against evil as Sherlock Holmes sets out to defeat a foe almost his equal.
+With its atmospheric setting on the ancient, wild moorland and its ghostly apparition, The Hound of the Baskervilles is one of the greatest crime novels ever written.
+Doyle pits rationalism against supernatural, good against evil, as Sherlock Holmes attempts to defeat a foe almost his equal.

 Our upper-school literature guides train students to read actively.
 They also lead students through a trivium-based continuum to the Central One Idea of the text.
 Students read and think through the grammar, logic, and rhetoric stages toward the essence of the story.
 The guide features helpful reading notes for background information and difficult words, vocabulary training, comprehension questions, discussion questions, and more.
 This also prepares students for sophisticated literary analysis and future study.